MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/migration-store-types-overview.md

 > [!IMPORTANT]
 >
-> If possible, have users store their data within their `%UserProfile%\My Documents` and `%UserProfile%\Application Data` folders.
+> If possible, have users store their data within their `%UserProfile%\Documents` and `%UserProfile%\Application Data` folders.
 Having users store their data at these locations reduces the chance of USMT missing critical user data that is located in a directory that USMT isn't configured to check.

 ### The /localonly command-line option